mfbx9da4/mfbx9da4.github.io/_posts/2015-04-13-combinations-permuations.md

 ---

-Mostly for my own reference, this post explains the distinction between combinations and permuations and how to calculate them.
+This post explains the distinction between combinations and permuations and how to calculate them.

 - If order **doesn't** matter it is a **combination** e.g. fruit salad of melon, strawberry and bannanas.
 - If order **does** matter it is a **permuation** e.g. bike lock code.